MATLAB

 1. Morse potential.
 The

-potential energy function for the Morse
+potential energy function

 the input values for k and U0, the width

-parameter is S =
+parameter is A

 diatomic molecule acts essentially as a harmonic oscillator for low energy